 The Orinoco wetlands ecoregion is located in northeastern Venezuela, within the northern Orinoco Delta.
 The ecoregion consists of several large and small patches of flooded grasslands, which occur in a habitat mosaic with swamp forests and mangroves.

 The Tepui ecogregion, found in the Guiana Highlands of northern South America, is host to an archipelago of isolated sandstone plateaus and dramatic summits, atop nearly vertical escarpments.
-The tepuis are the remains of the ancient sandstone tableland overlying the Guiana Shield.
+These dramatic features perforate an extensive matrix of highland savannas and rain forests.